pH7Software/pH7-Social-Dating-CMS/docs/UPGRADING.md

 Automatic in-place upgrades are currently unavailable.
 Upgrade a staging copy manually, verify it, and only then repeat the reviewed procedure in production.

+## 19.3.1 patch release

+pH7Builder 19.3.1 fixes form, comment and affiliate issues found while verifying 19.3.0.
+PHP 8.2+, MySQL 8.0+, schema `1.6.6` and the locked Composer dependencies are unchanged.
+No database migration is needed from 19.3.0.

+Select, radio and checkbox values must now be among the options the form rendered.
+Custom forms that add options in the browser with JavaScript must add them on the server too.
+A failed submission's input and errors are shown once, on the page the visitor returns to, so a page that renders the same form twice shows them only in the first copy.
+Custom themes that override the newsletter message mail template or the affiliate `login.inc.tpl` should apply the same changes.

+Deploy the complete 19.3.1 package as described for 19.3.0 below, then clear application, template and browser/CDN caches.
+Test a failed and a successful edit, a newsletter sent to a test subscriber and the affiliate pages while signed in as a member.
+See the [19.3.1 release notes](RELEASE_NOTES_19.3.1.md).

 ## 19.3.0 security and maintenance release

 pH7Builder 19.3.0 hardens form validation, password recovery, two-factor and SMS